zackbradys/airgapping-with-hauler/README.md

 In today's highly connected world, we sometimes forget that there are many instances, espcially in the government, where environments need to be intentionally isolated from external connectivity, creating what is known as an airgapped or disconnected environment.
 In some cases, these environments may have external connectivity, but that connectivity is extremely unreliable or is imited in it's communication, creating what is known as a denied, disrupted, intermittent, and limited impact environment.

 After working in these types of environments for years, most teams spent a significant amount of time developing custom code for moving artifacts between these environments.
 Unfortunately, this is never an easy process and extremely time consuming.
-Here at Rancher Government, we are very familiar with the need to improve the process of working in these environments and recently released a tool that is purpose built to simplify the airgap expierence.
+Here at Rancher Government, we are very familiar with the need to improve the process of working in these environments and recently released a tool that is purpose built to simplify the airgap experience.

 ## Rancher Government Hauler